bachino90/recipes/README.md

 }
 ```
-This code is not going to work but we are going to filled in a minute.
+This code is not going to work but we are going to complete it in a minute.

 We wanted to make this view controller support all type of table view so we needed a model who represents an array of section in the table view.
 It also needed to have an array of objects that represents the rows of each one and its header.
 We called this object Section.
 So you can subclass the Section to represent different kinds of sections of row.
 ```javascript